 I made it a point to make sure I had food that was easy for her to get to, to feed herself.
 I would have cereal on hand and milk in the fridge.
 Mikayla had her own drawer in the fridge, where I would put pre-made sandwiches and snacks easy for her to get.
 It would have her drinks, snacks, and sandwiches that she could get WHEN she was hungry.

 Get your free printable chore chart.
 Just click the picture below and sign up for our email list and you will get access to all the freebies.

 As she gets older we add more things that she is able to do.
+The chore chart needs to be able to flow with her age and what we are doing.
 We have added feeding the cats.
 They get fed twice a day.
 Once when she is eating breakfast and once when we are eating dinner so they will leave us alone and not beg for food.

 We also added cleaning her own room, which we left up to her.
 Until I found she was shoving everything under her bed, in the closet, or where ever she could find a spot to hide it.
 Hence why it now says to my standards because at any moment I could go in to check the nooks and crannies of her room. ( I don’t, but she doesn’t need to know that) Keep her on her toes…LOL